 It remarked that the Philippines is well ahead of other emerging markets in terms of managing external adversities due to the nation’s strong domestic consumption, a stable banking sector, rising private-sector investments to growth, increasing per-capita income, benign inflation, and a declining debt burden.

-Moody predicts that the Philippines, compared with other emerging markets, will remain less affected by external shocks like the Chinese slowdown, weakening global demand and the expected tightening of US monetary policy.
+Moody predicts that the Philippines, compared with other emerging markets like Chicago SEO, will remain less affected by external shocks like the Chinese slowdown, weakening global demand and the expected tightening of US monetary policy.